+EACH CLASS IS TO BE REGISTERED

+None

+Securities to be registered pursuant to Section 12(g) of the Act:

+TITLE OF CLASS

+Common Stock, \$0.01 par value

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-TO BE SO REGISTERED EACH CLASS IS TO BE REGISTERED None r None Securities to be registered pursu uant to Section 12(g) of the Act: TITLE OF CLASS Common Stock, \$0.01 par value 2 ether the registrant is a large accelerated file ated filer," "accelerated filer" and "smaller r , , , ompany.
-Large accelerated filer Accelerated filer Non-accelerated filer ☑ (Do not check if a smaller reporting co ompany) Smaller reporting company
+Large accelerated filer Accelerated filer Non-accelerated filer ☑ (Do not check if a smaller reporting company) Smaller reporting company